cypnk/Anime-List/README.md

 Hono no Tokyuji Dodge Danpei (Fighting Dodgeball Boy Dodge Danpei) *1991*
 Honzuki no Gekokujo (Ascendance of a Bookworm) *2019*
 Hori-san to Miyamura-kun (Horimiya: Hori and Miyamura) *2012, 2021*
+Hosekisho Richard-shi no Nazo Kantei (The Case Files of Jeweler Richard) *2018*
 Hotarubi no Mori e *2011*
 Hourou Musuko (Wandering Son) *2011*
 Houseki no Kuni (Land of the Lustrous) *2017*